apache/flink/docs/libs/gelly_guide.md

 Graph<String, Long, Double> graph = Graph.fromTupleDataSet(vertexTuples, edgeTuples, env);
 {% endhighlight %}

+* from a CSV file with three fields and an optional CSV file with 2 fields.
+In this case, Gelly will convert each row from the first CSV file to an `Edge`, where the first field will be the source ID, the second field will be the target ID and the third field will be the edge value.
+Equivalently, each row from the second CSV file will be converted to a `Vertex`, where the first field will be the vertex ID and the second field will be the vertex value.
+A types() method is called on the GraphCsvReader object returned by fromCsvReader() to inform the CsvReader of the types of the fields :

+{% highlight java %}
+ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();

+Graph<String, Long, Double> graph = Graph.fromCsvReader("path/to/vertex/input","path/to/edge/input",env).types(String.class, Long.class, Double.class);
+{% endhighlight %}

 * from a `Collection` of edges and an optional `Collection` of vertices:

 {% highlight java %}